 Connecticut Disorderly Conduct Lawyer

-The penalties for a Connecticut arrest for Disorderly Conduct arrest are also way out of line.
-It is a Class C misdemeanor, punishable by up to three months in prison, a maximum $500 fine and probation.
-And if you go it alone to Connecticut domestic violence court, the prosecutor may try to bait you into pleading guilty to your Connecticut arrest for Disorderly Conduct by offering you a small fine in exchange for your guilty plea.
+Disorderly conduct is a Class C misdemeanor, punishable by up to three months in prison, a maximum $500 fine, and probation.
+Prosecutors may try to bait you into pleading guilty by offering you a small fine in exchange for your guilty plea.

 Contact a Connecticut Disorderly Conduct Lawyer Today

-So if you find yourself suddenly summoned to Connecticut domestic violence court as a result of an arrest for 53a-182 Disorderly Conduct in Connecticut, then consider consulting with a Connecticut domestic violence lawyer who can work with you to craft a credible defense.
+If you find yourself suddenly summoned to domestic violence court as a result of an arrest for 53a-182 Disorderly Conduct, consider consulting with a Connecticut disorderly conduct lawyer who can work with you to craft a credible defense.
 The team of criminal lawyers at our firm are focused on only one goal: the full vindication and dismissal of your 53a-182 Disorderly Conduct arrest.